unfrl/carpool/README.md

 # Notes

--   The `client` project contains the auto-generated API client.
+-   The `sdk` project contains the auto-generated API client.
 Do not modify any code inside the lib directory -- files in this directory are overwritten each time the client is generated.
 -   The `core` project is the centralized application logic for the web (and eventually mobile) apps.
 It contains state management (mobx stores), biz/app logic, and exposes the models/endpoints of the API client.
 -   There is a server specific [README.md](./packages/server/README.md)